kkspencer/soundhound_tpm/project_proposition.md

-# Problems, Solutions & Requirements Gathering
+# Problems, Solutions & Requirements Gathering for Potential Partnership

 ## Directeur Sportif
 ### Number of Radios used during a typical grand tour